Viewer Rating

 Erstwhile childhood friends, Judah Ben-Hur and Messala meet again as adults, this time with Roman officer Messala as conqueror and Judah as a wealthy, though conquered, Israelite.
 A slip of a brick during a Roman parade causes Judah to be sent off as a galley slave, his property confiscated and his mother and sister imprisoned.
 Years later, as a result of his determination to stay alive and his willingness to aid his Roman master, Judah returns to his homeland an exalted and wealthy Roman athlete.
 Unable to find his mother and sister, and believing them dead, he can think of nothing else than revenge against Messala.

-The film's central thesis promotes individual spiritual redemption through Christian faith and the transformative power of forgiveness as the ultimate solution to personal suffering and injustice, aligning its dominant themes with conservative values.
+The film's narrative, while depicting Roman tyranny, ultimately champions personal redemption, forgiveness, and spiritual transformation through faith in Jesus Christ as the solution to suffering and injustice, aligning with conservative values.

 The film utilizes traditional casting practices consistent with its production era, showing no intentional diversity-driven recasting.
 Its narrative focuses on its historical and religious themes without critiquing traditional identities or explicitly incorporating DEI themes.